-After the smartphone, your laptop is the second indispensible tool, giving you access to full websites (as opposed to mobile versions) and allowing you to get real work done from anywhere.
+After the smartphone, your laptop is the second indispensable tool, giving you access to remote work tools and allowing you to get real work done from anywhere.
 My chief concerns when I’m shopping for a new laptop are weight and price.
-I like ‘em light and cheap, since my laptops inevitably have a fairly short lifespan.
+I like ‘em light and cheap since my laptops inevitably have a fairly short lifespan.
 And if you do a lot of writing (like me) then you may want to invest in a great keyboard that is comfortable and durable.

 3. Cloud-Based Apps

 Accidents happen, both on the road and in life, and if you drop your laptop in a hotel pool, you don’t want the double whammy of losing your computer as well as all your important company files.
 If you’re storing data on the cloud, you’ll be back up and running as soon as you replace that soggy laptop.
 Cloud-based work makes it easy for you and your team to collaborate even if you’re continents apart.

 As much as I’ve traveled, I’ve learned that absolutely every element of traveling and working at the same time can go to hell at a moment’s notice.
 From power outages to internet outages to missed flights and equipment failures, at some point, you’re going to need a Plan B. So make a business continuity plan!
 Think of everything that can go wrong and figure out ahead of time how you’ll handle it.
 No internet in your hotel?
 A mobile hotspot saves the day.
 That laptop that fell into the pool?
 Knowing the location of a work-sharing space can be your temporary fix.
 Planning for disasters makes it much easier for you to take them in stride when they inevitably occur.